Wednesday

 Call the office on 01223 712340 for an initial chat about this course.

-The course runs term-time (no classes during school holidays) from November 2022 until the end of May 2023; English Functional Skills has three parts to the assessment – Reading, Writing and Speaking and Listening – you will sit all parts of assessment by the end of the course (55 hours of lessons).
+The course runs term-time (no classes during school holidays) from November 2024 until the end of May 2025; English Functional Skills has three parts to the assessment – Reading, Writing and Speaking and Listening – you will sit all parts of assessment by the end of the course.

 This course will be held face to face in centre.